VikeLabs/Passr/docs/Tools.md

 ### rules

 ESLint comes with a large number of [rules](https://eslint.org/docs/rules/).
-Because typescript already has quite a bit type restrictions we can turn off the eslint check for `explicit-function-return-type` and `react-prop-types`.
+Because typescript already has many type restrictions we can turn off the eslint check for `explicit-function-return-type` and `react-prop-types`.
 It's nice to be able to clean up the code of unused imports, so we make sure to set this as a warning.
 If someone doesn't have Prettier configured to change after saving on their IDE then we set an ESLint rule to warn about any prettier formatting inconsistencies.

 ## .eslintignore